contensis/docs-management-http/README.md

 ## Introduction

 The Management API allows you to create and manage entries within Contensis.
 Our primary aim with this version of the API is to enable you to easily import/integrate content from other systems.

 The API is a RESTful service to ensure maximum compatibility, delivering content as JSON and resource files (assets) as text or binary files.
+The life-cycle of  [content is controlled by workflow](/key-concepts/workflow.md) which can be controlled by invoking permissiod events.
 We currently provide a .NET client API wrapper to simplify using the API.

 ## Key concepts